 A programme of conference, study days and workshops is offered by the Institute of Physics and Engineering in Medicine (IPEM).
 Members can also access online training resources.

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.
+This bespoke five-year, workplace-based training programme includes study at doctoral level.

 There is a structured career path within the NHS.
 Once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
 Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.